 Preferences > Audio > Output Channels > 4

-Adjust speaker levels for reasonable balance and add the shred.
+Add the shred and adjust speaker levels for reasonable balance.
 You should get one beep for speaker 1, two beeps for speaker 2, etc. up to four.
 When your'e hearing that, congratulations!
 You are now working in a world of multichannel.

 dac.chan(0) dac.chan(1) dac.chan(2) dac.chan(3)

-Note: A good way to pan in ChucK is to shred the DBAP4.ck file and pass through a portion of a wav file that you would like to pan between 2-4 channels with this file: DBAP4_ex.ck, in which the third to last line, p.setPosition(Math.sin(t),0) can be changed to p.setPosition(Math.sin(t),Math.cos(t)) to send your sound in a circle around all four speakers (for example).
+Note: A good way to pan in ChucK is to shred the DBAP4.ck file and pass through a portion of a wav file that you would like to pan in 4 channel space with this file: DBAP4_ex.ck, in which the third to last line, p.setPosition(Math.sin(t),0) can be changed to p.setPosition(Math.sin(t),Math.cos(t)) to send your sound in a circle around all four speakers (for example).

 dac.chan(0) => WvOut chan0 => blackhole; me.Sourcedir() + "/chan0.wav" => string _capture0; _capture0 => chan0.wavFilename;